aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/structureddocumenttag/wordopenxmlminimal/_index.md

 title: StructuredDocumentTag.WordOpenXMLMinimal
 linktitle: WordOpenXMLMinimal
 second_title: Aspose.Words for .NET API Reference
-description: StructuredDocumentTag property.
+description: StructuredDocumentTag WordOpenXMLMinimal property.
 Gets a string that represents the XML contained within the node in the FlatOpc format.
 Unlike the WordOpenXML property this method generates a strippeddown document that excludes any noncontentrelated parts in C#.
 type: docs
 weight: 310
 url: /net/aspose.words.markup/structureddocumenttag/wordopenxmlminimal/